althof3/CreateAPI-node.js/README.md

 # CreateAPI-node.js

-1. once you clone it, type "npm i" to install all dependency
+1. once you have clone it, type "npm i" to install all dependency
 2. run

 good luck